apollopower/alki/README.md

 # Alki 🌊

-**An open-source toolchain for deploying LLMs at the edge with llama.cpp.**
+**A toolchain for deploying and managing LLMs at the edge with llama.cpp.**

-Alki takes a Hugging Face model, converts it to GGUF format, applies quantization, and produces production-ready deployment bundles that run efficiently on edge devices with minimal dependencies.
+Alki takes a Hugging Face model, converts it to GGUF format, applies quantization, and produces production-ready deployment bundles that run efficiently on edge devices.
+Supports single-device deployments and fleet-scale orchestration.

 ## ✨ Goals

 * **Simple**: One command from HuggingFace to optimized GGUF bundle.
 * **Portable**: CPU/GPU support via llama.cpp runtime with broad hardware compatibility.
 * **Production-ready**: Containers, systemd units, and deployment manifests included.
-* **A/B safe**: Versioned bundles with registry publishing for reliable fleet deployments and gradual rollouts.
+* **Fleet Intelligence**: Orchestrate deployments across hundreds of edge devices with A/B testing.
+* **Edge-Native**: Real-time monitoring and optimization without cloud dependency.

 ## ✅ Current Capabilities